greenboxal/doggohub/doc/workflow/add-user/add-user.md

 ---

-As you can imagine, you can mix inviting multiple people and adding existing GitLab users to the project.
+As you can imagine, you can mix inviting multiple people and adding existing DoggoHub users to the project.

 ![Invite user by mail ready to submit](img/add_user_email_ready.png)